Lois K. Macht Research Professor of LawPhone: (410) 706-3924

 JD cum laude and Order of the Coif, Fordham University School of Law

-In late October 2011, she testified at the House of Commons before the Inter-Parliamentary Coalition for Combatting Anti-Semitism Task Force on Internet Hate, of which she is a task force member.
-During the past five years, she has given more than forty lectures and talks, including at the Department of Homeland Security, the National Network to End Domestic Violence, the U.S. Holocaust Museum, the Anti-Defamation League, and the International Network Against Cyber Hate, as well as at numerous universities, including Columbia, Harvard, Princeton, Yale, Stanford, University of Chicago, New York University, University of California at Berkeley, University of Michigan, Fordham, Washington University, William & Mary, University of Colorado, and Emory.
-In December 2009, the Denver University Law Review devoted a conference to her work on cyber harassment entitled Cyber Civil Rights: New Challenges to Civil Rights and Civil Liberties in the Information Age.
+Professor Citron has testified at the House of Commons before the Inter-Parliamentary Coalition for Combatting Anti-Semitism Task Force on Internet Hate, spoken at congressional briefings, and offered testimony in support of privacy legislation.
+She has given more than 100 talks, including at the talks at the Department of Homeland Security, National Network to End Domestic Violence, the Center on Democracy & Technology, the Free Expression Network, the U.S. Holocaust Museum, Anti-Defamation League, International Network Against Cyber Hate, and the New America Foundation, as well as at numerous universities, including Yale, Harvard, Princeton, University of California at Berkeley, Columbia, Stanford, University of Chicago, New York University, Duke, Georgetown, Notre Dame, University of Colorado, University of Michigan, University of Minnesota, University of North Carolina, University of Denver, University of Washington, Fordham, Wake Forest, Washington & Lee, Washington University, William & Mary, and Emory, and at companies including Facebook, Google, and Microsoft.

-Total Surveillance's Privacy Harms: A Reply to Professor Neil Richards, Harvard Law Review Forum (forthcoming 2013) (with David Gray).
+Addressing the Harm of Total Surveillance: A Reply to Professor Neil Richards, 126 Harvard Law Review Forum 262 (2013) (with David Gray).
+[Full Text]

 Mainstreaming Privacy Torts, 98 California Law Review 1805 (2011).
 [Full Text]